Voice & Speech Training

 - Intonation and Inflection for Expression and Meaning

 Voice and Speech training is essential for public speaking and is similar to learning to play a musical instrument or gaining an athletic skill.
 It takes time, regular lessons and deep practice to effect lasting change that becomes second nature in the body, so your voice will respond easily to your desire and intention to be clear and expressive.
 AND… change will begin with the new awareness of your first session.

 Drawing from the methods of Arthur Lessac, Kristin Linklater, and from a lifetime of professional performance, educator experience, stage directing and continuous learning, Cheryl Moore Brinkley created the B. Vocal techniques to help you become the best speaker you can be.

 Seeking Accent Modification or Reduction?
+Tired of being misunderstood when you speak English?
 Instead of trying to “fix” a speaker, Cheryl’s theatre based methods involve body and brain in learning to play a new accent, Standard American.
 She will show you the practical HOW to place and move tongue, lips and jaw to physically produce key American vowels and consonants, and use vocal inflection for meaning.
 For ESL speakers and those seeking to soften a regional dialect or learn non-rural pronunciation.

 Questions?
 Next step?
 Talk with Cheryl.